 Eastern Townships is a region in south-eastern Quebec, Canada, situated to the south of the Saint Lawrence River towards the U.S. border.
 Its historical towns and parishes, the many nature parks and picturesque lakes and mountains – not forgetting the wine route and the spas! – offer plenty of recreational opportunities year-round!
 One of the draws of the region are its French cultural roots which makes our weekend adventures here even more special!

-We have already visited the Eastern Townships in spring and in summer on a couple’s retreat and explored the wine route, Fall Harvest Fest and several spas.
-This recent winter weekend 2017 in the town of Sutton was a family one ( minus – or, actually, PLUS – mommy spa “detour” – saved for the end of the post!)
+We have already visited the Eastern Townships in spring and summer on a couple’s wine and spa retreat and explored the wine route, Fall Harvest Fest and several spas.
+This winter weekend in the town of Sutton was a family one ( minus – or, actually, PLUS – mommy spa “detour” – saved for the end of the post!)

 Settling in: Our Own Little House in the Woods

-This was love from first sight: the moment we saw our own little house in Huttopia Village of Sutton, we have fallen in love with it!
+This was love from first sight: the moment we saw our own little house in Huttopia Village of Sutton, we have fallen in love with it (you can also book via Booking.com)!
 It has only been 4.5 hours since we left home that morning but we already felt oceans away from the hustles of daily life!
 We had our own little place in the forrest – and that is precisely what Huttopia is all about.
 You are having a vacation experience in the heart of nature, yet with many conveniences of a home.
 Huttopia Sutton is first North American location of the French-based Huttopia, and I am sure more Huttopia villages will come here in the future.

 There was no TV or other electronics in our chalet, but there was plenty of “smart” space so that each member of the family was able to find their own place to relax.
 On the first floor, there is a bedroom, living area, kitchenette with a dining nook, and a bathroom with a shower.